bosley/emrs/assets/web-static/ui/pages/ABOUT.md

 ## setSelected

-Indicates that the user has chosen to view the page.
-This is NOT a request to display the page, rather, its to indicate that very very shortly there will most likely be a request to the `render` function (below).
-The reason its not a guarantee is that a user may delect multiple buttons in the UI within the render loop.
+Indicates that the user has selected the UI element for the page.
+If the item is already selected, we may want to not update, or we may want to.
+Depends on the contents of the page.

+The contentHook passed in is the UI element that will be drawn to

 ## setIdle

 Indicates that the user has selected a different page.
-Its possible that this happened between `setSelected` and `render`, but either way, it means that the user has unselected the page

-## render

-Takes in `contentTag` which is the hook to which `div` that the page can use to draw its data.
-This function should be lightweight, as it is potentially ticked multiple times per-second, and any hold-up here may cause confusion and terror to the user